• Duke Ahn, M.D.(Board Certified in Orthopaedic Surgery)

 • (562) 583-2250

-Early Prevention Of Osteoporosis
+Early Prevention of Osteoporosis

 As people age, their bones may become very weak and fragile — a condition called osteoporosis.
 It often develops unnoticed over many years, with no symptoms or discomfort until a bone breaks.
+Fortunately, there are many things that people at all stages

-Fortunately, there are many things that people at all stages of life can do to build strong, healthy bones.
+of life can do to build strong, healthy bones.
 Childhood and adolescence are especially important times for building bones and developing habits that support good bone health for life.

 Healthy Bones Begin in Childhood

 Bones grow in size during childhood, gaining mass and strength.
 The amount of bone mass you obtain while you are young determines your skeletal health for the rest of your life.
-The more bone mass you have after adolescence, the more protection you have against losing bone mass later.
+The more bone mass you have after adolescence, the more protection you have

 Calcium and Nutrition

 Good nutrition is vital for normal growth.
 Like all tissues, bone needs a balanced diet, enough calories, and appropriate nutrients, such as calcium.
 But not everyone follows a diet that is best for bone health.
-For example, the Institute of Medicine recommends a calcium intake for children ages 9 to 18 years of 1,300 mg/day (1,000 mg/day for children ages 4 to 8 years).
-Many children, however, have diets that do not meet this recommendation.
+For example, the Institute of Medicine

-Calcium is the most important nutrient for reaching peak bone mass.
+peak bone mass.
 It prevents and treats osteoporosis.
 Calcium is not made in the body — it must be absorbed from the foods we eat.
-To effectively absorb calcium from food, our bodies need Vitamin D.
+To effectively absorb calcium from food, our bodies need Vitamin D. Vitamin D can come from diet or exposure to sunlight.

-Vitamin D can come from diet or exposure to sunlight.
 Before the development of fortified milk, lack of dietary Vitamin D caused rickets—a softening of the bones.
 Although rare in Western societies today, some children still develop rickets.
+Most infants and young children in the United States

-Most infants and young children in the United States get enough Vitamin D from fortified milk, but adolescents typically do not consume as many dairy products, and few foods contain substantial levels of the vitamin.
-Although exposure to sunlight can help our bodies make Vitamin D, it is not a practical or safe way for children to obtain the vitamin.
+or safe way for children to obtain the vitamin.
 To reduce the risk for skin cancer, it is important for children to wear sunscreen when playing outdoors.
-Because sunscreen blocks the absorption of Vitamin D, even children who spend a great deal of time outdoors may not meet their Vitamin D needs.
+Because sunscreen blocks the absorption of Vitamin D, even children who spend a great deal of

+time outdoors may not meet their Vitamin D needs.
 In addition, dieting and fasting to be thin may also harm nutrition and bone health.
-As a result, many children — especially adolescents — may not get adequate levels of Vitamin D. For children and teens to safely get the Vitamin D their bodies need, it may be helpful to take Vitamin D supplements.
-Talk to your doctor about whether Vitamin D supplements are needed.
+As a result, many children — especially adolescents — may not get adequate levels of Vitamin D. For children and

 Exercise

 Sports and exercise are healthy activities for people of all ages.
 Weight-bearing exercise during the teen years is essential to reach maximum bone strength.
-Examples of weight-bearing exercise include walking and running, as well as team sports like soccer and basketball.
+Examples of weight-bearing exercise include walking and running, as well as team sports

-Occasionally, a female athlete who focuses on being thin or lightweight may eat too little or exercise too much.
-Young women who exercise excessively can lose enough weight to cause hormonal changes that stop menstrual periods (amenorrhea).
+periods (amenorrhea).
 This loss of estrogen can cause bone loss at a time when young women should be adding to their peak bone mass.
 It is important to see a doctor if there have been any menstrual cycle changes or interruptions.

-Risk Factors for Poor Bone Health
+Risk Factors for Poor Bone

 Several groups of children and adolescents are at greater risk for poor bone health, including: